To Russia, With Love: The Significance of June 9 Trump Tower Meeting Is Information Passed TO Putin From Trump Campaign

-Trump’s continued insistence on an accommodating “friends with Russia” stance — in defiance of every top US intelligence official’s repeated alarming assessments of the grave threat posed by Putin — further evidences the seriousness of the June 9 “signal” sent to Russia by the Trump campaign.
+Trump’s continued insistence on an accommodating “let’s be friends with Russia” stance — in defiance of every top US intelligence official’s repeated alarming assessments of the grave threat posed to our democracy by Putin — further evidences the seriousness of the June 9 “signal” sent to Russia by the Trump campaign.

-NPR, however, having adopted Trump Jr.’s propaganda framing narrowly focused only on information received, leaves us with a misleadingly understated picture of the June meeting’s significance and the critical role that one meeting may have played in the greatest attack on our nation since 9/11, and the most successful.
+NPR, however, having adopted Trump Jr.’s propaganda framing narrowly focusing only on information received, leaves us with a misleadingly understated picture of the June meeting’s significance and the critical role that one meeting may have played in the greatest attack on our nation since 9/11, and the most successful.

 Trump, his lawyers and surrogates have been flooding the media to advance just this narrative–“no information was received”– desperately trying to frame the stunning revelation that this meeting even took place as a wholly insignificant and inconsequential event.
 They do this by narrowly focusing on information the Russians pitched they would bring to the campaign.

 However, we may very likely learn that the June meeting’s true significance lies not in the information coming IN to the Trump campaign, but in the information going OUT from the Trump campaign to Putin.
 Whatever the Trump team may have gotten out of that meeting may pale in significance to what Putin gleaned, and what actions he ordered as a result.
 In other words, the significance of the meeting is not whether Veselnitskaya brought or didn’t bring information to Trump.
 It’s what she brought back to Putin that is consequential.

 The NPR piece, unfortunately, misses the boat entirely.
 And, in so doing, I believe, has misled its readers into Trump’s world of spin and propaganda, characterizing this meeting from the Trump defense attorney’s narrative framing.
 Perhaps NPR was taken in too.
 Had NPR thought to approach the meeting as a two-way street, which certainly all meetings are, then it would not have fallen into the trap of needlessly regurgitating propaganda.
 And the public would have been better informed and served.